LostInZoom/cartagen/docs/contribution.rst

       See Also
       --------
       algorithm2 :
-         The short description of a related algorithm.
+         The short description of the related algorithm.

       Notes
       -----
       Notes to user using your algorithm if needed.

-      # Add the references section if you have :footcite:p:`name:date` inside the description.
+      # Add the references section only if you have :footcite:p:`name:date` inside the description.
       References
       ----------
       .. footbibliography::